pikatchu/closedsource/book/0060-the_call.md

 Leo blinked.
 "Never?"

 Elias shook his head.
 "The resistance only implants seasoned agents.
 People who have trained for years.
 Implants are *notoriously* hard to control.
-They can mess with your head in ways you don’t expect."
+They can mess with your head in ways you don't expect."

 Leo felt uneasy.
 "But… if I have one, who would have given it to me?"